perrin4869/dotfiles/README.md

 	su -c "sbopkg -i node" && cd ~/.vim/bundle/tern_for_vim && nmp install

+For node express autocompletion support (as of this writing it's quite buggy), install tern-node-express in the tern module

+	cd vim/bundle/tern_for_vim/node_modules/tern && npm install --save tern-node-express

 For `YouCompleteMe`, according to the github `README.md`, run the following:

 	cd ~